Dealing with Different Renter Personality Types

 You can probably guess what kind of personality traits lambs possess.
 They are caring.
 They like to please people.
 And they definitely avoid conflict!
 Be calm and gentle.

 Choose your actions and words wisely.
 Don’t be pushy or forceful because lambs will retreat if frightened.
 If you’re naturally a loud person (Bulls!
 Tigers!), make a conscious effort to lower your voice.
 Create a coaching and encouraging atmosphere if you sense any anxiety from a lamb.
 Take an emotional approach.

 Lambs are often concerned with the bigger picture and how it affects everyone else.
 Therefore, it’s not normally about the floor plans, price, and amenities with these individuals–but instead how it makes them feel.

-Keep in mind that tigers are often late, messy and disorganized.
-Relationships and conversation are important to tigers.
+Keep in mind that tigers are often late, messy, and disorganized.
+Relationships and conversations are important to tigers.
 They will probably be turned off if you go straight into a sales presentation.
 Try to get to know them a little first with relevant chit chat.
 Instead, you should try asking questions.

 Try not to get too comfortable.
 Tigers are happy and talkative, so it’s easy to have fun with them.
 But it’s important to avoid being too comfortable, or else you may find yourself veering away from your presentation altogether.

 Can you read all of these descriptions and think of at least one person who falls into each category?
 Bet you do!